Transportation and Parking Services provides bus and paratransit services, alternative transportation, and parking services for the UGA campus.

-(l-r) Driver Henry Davis and Transportation Supt.
-John Baker with a older, left, and newer buses.
-Transit employees, from left, John Baker, C. W. “Red” Jaynes, Seth Hunter, and James Farmer.
+(left) Driver Henry Davis and Transportation Supt.
+John Baker with older, left, and newer buses. (right) Transit employees, from left, John Baker, C. W. “Red” Jaynes, Seth Hunter, and James Farmer.

 The University of Georgia Campus Transit System was created in 1966.
 In the early years, the system operated one route and carried about 800 passengers a day.
 For the first five years, the system was funded by a 5¢ fare collected in cigar boxes on the dashboard of the bus.
 In 1972, fare-free bus service was implemented, allowing for more efficient boarding and departure of the buses, and this system has been in place ever since.

 Public transportation returned to the city of Athens in 1978, and students have been provided fare-free access to Athens Transit on all services and routes they operate through their student fees.